jsenv/jsenv-inspect/readme.md

 # Presentation

 `@jsenv/inspect` turns a JavaScript value into a string meant to be read by a human.
+It is written in ES6 and compatible with browsers and Node.js.

 ```js
 import { inspect } from "@jsenv/inspect"